Is it possible to conduct research without Google?

 YES!
 In fact, it’s NECESSARY for college-level research.

 Google and other Internet search engines are great tools for researching the basics of any subject.
 However, when conducting research for accredited college courses, students need to find legitimate, trustworthy resources.
-By now you’ve probably noticed that we love making lists, especially when it comes to free learning resources and the best online colleges.
+By now, you’ve probably noticed that we love making lists, especially when it comes to making learning less expensive (like how we’ve found online colleges that offer laptops to its students).
 You’ll find our newest list below.
 And while it’s no substitute for a good, old-fashioned trip to the library, these sites can help you find reputable articles and journals to aid in your research.

 Artcyclopedia – If you’re looking for information on artists or art movements, Artcyclopedia is a great place to begin.
 The site provides links to museums worldwide where works by over 8,200 artists can be viewed.
 While most of the artists listed are painters and sculptors, you can also find photographers, decorative artists, and architects.
 Any art or art history research can benefit from this site, at least as a starting point.